Should You Buy a New or Used Semi-Truck?

 1. Maintenance Needs

-Being on the road longer, used trucks have accumulated more mileage, usage, and wear and tear than their newer counterparts.
+Because they have been on the road longer, used trucks have accumulated more mileage, usage, and wear and tear than their newer counterparts.
 As a result, used trucks may have heftier maintenance and repair needs than new ones.

 2. Limited Knowledge of the Truck’s History

 As discussed earlier, buying a used vehicle can be a shot in the dark since you don’t know its exact service history.
-The seller will likely provide specific information about the truck’s past usage and maintenance.
-However, you can’t truly confirm that all these notes are 100% accurate.
+The seller will likely provide specific information about the truck’s usage and maintenance.
+However, you can’t confirm all these notes are 100% accurate.
 There could also be some details missing from the mix.

 Besides requesting detailed service records, conduct extensive independent research if you’re considering a used model.
-Look online for potential issues and examine the truck in person to ensure it can meet your transportation needs.
+Look online for potential issues and examine the truck in person to ensure it meets your transportation needs.
 Once again, verify you’re buying from a reputable seller — this goes for buying a new model, too.

 3. Operational Expenses

+We mentioned above that a new semi-truck provides savings in multiple areas, including fuel, maintenance, and tax deductions.
+While used trucks cost less upfront, you may spend more on general ownership and maintenance expenses.
 The more mileage and usage a truck has, the more likely it will require costly part replacements and repairs.
 Additionally, newer trucks tend to get better gas mileage than older ones.
-In turn, you may acquire higher fuel costs over time if you purchase a used truck.
+If you purchase a used truck, you may acquire higher fuel costs over time.

 4. Fewer Tax Benefits